tsgates/arch-wiki-markdown/wiki/High_Performance_Firewall.md

 kernel memory designated to NAT connections) (need reboot or reload module :-) see with dmesg | grep conntrack)

-And the next is put some similar to the /etc/sysctrl.conf file
+And the next is put some similar to the /etc/sysctl.d/99-sysctl.conf: file

     ...
     net.netfilter.nf_conntrack_max = 1048576
     ...

-And do the sysctl -p command
+And do the sysctl --system command

 In my case is the same number, that means that I have 1 connection for bucket!!!!
 I do not need more!!!! by default NetFilter put rate of 1:8.